 Children's Health Insurance Program

-For certain groups of people who are not eligible for Medicare, Medicaid or CHIP, other options exists in some states.
+For certain groups of people who are not eligible for Medicare, Medicaid or CHIP, other government funded insurance programs exist in some states.
 Medicaid buy-ins for working people with disabilities are for disabled people who would be eligible for Social Security if they did not work.

 Jacqueline Matuza has been writing for online publications since 2008.
 She is certified in public health and has worked in the field of sexual and reproductive health.
 She also has experience in grant writing and the personal finance field.
 Matuza holds a Master of Public Health in community health and prevention from Drexel University.